tompidev/booty-dark-admin-plugin/README.md

-# Booty Dark Admin (plugin)
+# Booty Dark Admin (Plugin)

-### What is this?
+### What is Booty Dark Admin plugin?

-This is an Add-on plugin for Booty Dark Admin Theme of Bludit flat file CMS.
+This is an Add-on plugin for [Booty Dark Admin Theme](https://github.com/JTWebTools/booty-dark-admin-theme) of Bludit flat file CMS.

 This add-on plugin helps you to change individual elements of the Booty Dark Admin theme.

-This is an Add-on plugin, not working in standalone mode!
+This is an Add-on plugin, not working in standalone mode, **YOU NEED TO INSTALL** [Booty Dark Admin theme](https://github.com/JTWebTools/booty-dark-admin-theme) first!

 ------

-### What is changed?
+### What you get with this plugin and theme?

-It can be said that the image of the whole admin page has changed.
-For example:

 * fixed and colored sidebar
 * the appearance of the sidebar menu items